megalithic/bits-and-bobs/README.markdown

 # @megalithic dotfiles
-## a fork of [@holman](https://github.com/holman/dotfiles)'s dotfiles
-### which is an offshoot of [@rbates](https://github.com/ryanb/dotfiles)'s dotfiles

 ## dotfiles

-This for now is just a reminder of things i need to setup on a new osx install. the install script is there, but not complete.. more to come on that soon enough.

-Oh, before i forget, this is all specific to an osx install; for my linux fam just replace `brew` with `apt-get` (or your package manager of choice on your distro)
+Before you go any further... this is all specific to an OSX install; for my linux fam, I recommend checking out [@cowboy's dotfiles repo](https://github.com/cowboy/dotfiles), as it has mostly safe osx/linux alternatives and is also geared towards bash instead of zsh, which is my preferred shell.

-In case you want to see what these dotfiles can get you, check out:
+In case you want to see what these dotfiles can get you, or close to it...
 [![Boom!
 Awesomeness.](http://cl.ly/image/1d2J0G053I0C/image_large.png)](http://cl.ly/image/1v461h0r3w1l "Bigger++")

 ## install

 Run this:

 ```sh